Caraculo

-Caraculo (also known as Finlay) is a town in south-central Angola.
+Caraculo (also known as Finlay) is a town in south-central Angola, in the province of Namibe.

 Transport

 It is served by a station on the southern line of Angolan Railways (CFM).
 Near this town the railway has been deviated from its original alignment to avoid steep gradients.

 In 2008, a concrete sleeper factory was being established at this town.